BoxCatGarden/proc_macro_api/proc_macro_api/README.md

 # Depth of recursion

+This section is provided as reference for errors about recursion depth.
+It is _NOT_ a stable guarantee about the macro.

 For an input path, the number of the recursive steps for parsing it depends on the number of the segments in the path, the number of the groups it belongs to, the number of the attributes applied to the path,